The Voaden Prize

 • Plays cannot have been previously produced, published, contracted, or commissioned by a professional theatre.

-• The First Prize-winning playwright will be given a professional three-day workshop of their winning script in September 2023 at Queen’s University and a public staged reading of the play, followed by a talk-back session at Kingston WritersFest.
-In addition, the winning playwright will be invited to attend, and may be asked to appear as a guest, in some classes offered by the DAN School of Drama and Music.
+• The First Prize-winning playwright will be given a professional three-day workshop of their winning script in fall 2025 at Queen’s University and a public staged reading of the play, followed by a talk-back session.
+The winning playwright will be invited to attend, and may be asked to appear as a guest, in some classes offered by the DAN School of Drama and Music.
 The workshop will also be open to attendance by students of the DAN School of Drama and Music.
 By entering the competition, the playwright agrees to this provision.

 Adjudication